ycswaves/yamatoV1/README.md

   - handlerbar syntax extension, e.g `{{#arrayify}}`, for iterate a Object's properties.
 (Lastest Handlerbar.js support `@key`, but not in Meteor.js yet)

 Reminder:
+- Search Form directly use the attribute name as query key, so any changes on the **name** of Collection Schema requires changes on search query too (including both side-bar and landing page)

 - `collections/images_col.js` is not using SimpleSchema because of CollectionFS

 - Form error message placement is tightly coupled with `<div class="form-control">` using `id` attribute, and is mapped at the client-side JS file by `var formErrDivID` object.
 This is because SimpleSchema validation failure will return attribute name of the field with error, so that's the only clue to refer back to where the error occurs.
 So **Any changes to the div id in `<template name="addProperty">` requires updates on `var formErrDivID` too**